jithinsisaac/portfolio-hugo-ijs/content/skills.md

 > - The entire concept of renting a powerful virtual instance at a fraction of the cost, combined with the freedom & flexibility which it offers, is truly phenomenal.

 - Amazon Web Services (EC2, RDS, IoT)
-  - AWS Educate Institute admin
+  - AWS Educate Institute admin for DBIT, Mumbai
 - DigitalOcean (Started my Cloud journey on DO.
 The most intuitive UI ever)
 - Google Cloud Platform (Compute Engine, Cloud SQL & Dataproc)